aphillip/MasterControl/README.md

 where “YourConfigFileHere.dat” is the name of the configuration file you wish to use.
 If a configuration file is not specified, the default configuration file “settings.dat” is used.

+**Configuration Format**

+Page 4 of this document defines the possible child node types of each node, and their attributes.